johnjung/your_first_sixty_minutes_with_sparql/README.md

 [![A screensaver video featuring a sparkly discoball.](https://img.youtube.com/vi/zymRNmdzF2k/0.jpg)](https://www.youtube.com/watch?v=zymRNmdzF2k)

-These notes are from a one-hour workshop on SPARQL, on October 10, 2018 at the University of Chicago Library.
+These notes are from a one-hour workshop on getting started with SPARQL.

 [“SPARQL in 11 Minutes” is a good, quick introduction to SPARQL](https://www.youtube.com/watch?v=FvGndkpa4K0)